rse/typopro/README.md

 **TypoPRO** is a carefully hand-selected collection of freely usable professional fonts for use in Desktop Publishing, on Websites and especially inside Web-based Desktop or Mobile Applications.
-Currrently, **TypoPRO** consists of 504 individual fonts of 70 font families.
+Currently, **TypoPRO** consists of 504 individual fonts of 70 font families.
 The fonts in total span a very wide range of font types, font styles, font weights and font variants.
 This way, **TypoPRO** provides a magnitude of